 Property, plant and equipment

-In determining the carrying amount of property, plant and equipment amounting to € 8,501 million as at 31 December 2021, significant assumptions and judgments are applied, both in determining the amounts that should be capitalized and in assessing the useful lives of the assets.
+In determining the carrying amount of property, plant and equipment amounting to € 9,091 million as at 31 December 2022, significant assumptions and judgments are applied, both in determining the amounts that should be capitalized and in assessing the useful lives and depreciation methodology of the assets.
 Furthermore property, plant and equipment require significant time and resource to audit due to their magnitude.

 The disclosures regarding the accounting policies are included on pages 138-139 of the financial statements.
 Specific disclosures regarding property, plant and equipment are included in notes 3, 26, 37 and 53 of the financial statements.